apify/actor-scraper/cheerio-scraper/README.md

 5. If there are more items in the queue, repeats step 2, otherwise finishes.

 Cheerio Scraper has a number of advanced configuration settings to improve performance, set cookies for login to websites, limit the number of records, etc.
-See [Advanced configuration](#advanced-configuration) below for the complete list of settings.
+See their tooltips for more information.

 Under the hood, Cheerio Scraper is built using the [`CheerioCrawler`](https://sdk.apify.com/docs/api/cheerio-crawler) class from the Apify SDK.
 If you'd like to learn more about the inner workings of the scraper, see the respective documentation.